andre-a-alves/qiskit-sample-test-answers/README.md

 <hr>

 ## License
-This JupyterLab is licensed under the GNU GPL v.3.0.
+This JupyterLab is licensed under the [GNU GPL v.3.0](LICENSE).

 ## Disclamer
-I am in no way affiliated with IBM or pearsonVue.
+This repository is my own work and is not endorsed by IBM or pearsonVue.